 This will be trialed for a period of 30-60 days and will only be picked up by city carriers, but it’s worth bearing it in mind as you read the rest of this post as it is likely to have an effect on customers that use its package delivery services regularly.

 If you are looking to ship T-shirts, USPS First Class would be the best option with a poly mailer or soft envelope.
 Since most T-shirts weigh about 13 ounces, you’ll be able to ship those T-shirts out at a minimal cost with First Class Package Service.

 First Class Vs Priority Mail: The Differences

-From the outside, first class and priority mail look pretty similar.
+When it comes to first class vs priority mail, from the outside, first class and priority mail look pretty similar.
 They are both a step up from second class deliveries, but they each have unique features that bring different benefits.